fouf/board/README.md

 # board
 Tracks alive players on a hardcore minecraft server.

-Shows RPNames (RPEngine dependency), their online status, and sorts them by their team.
+Shows player names, their rp name (RPEngine dependency), their online status, sorted by team and online status.

 Player data is updated on player join, death, ban, and chat.
 Data about alive players are stored in a json file, ./plugins/Board/board-data.json